Kreativshikkk/Python-Code-Fixing-Agent/README.md

 Key points:
 - The agent is designed to fix buggy code with an accompanying docstring.
-- It generates and/or runs tests, then modifies the code until it passes.
+- It generates and runs tests, then modifies the code (and tests sometimes, as they might be incorrect) until it passes.
 - Developed and tested on **Python 3.11** — please use this version.

 ---